 What is Sea Change?

 Sea Change – Tai Timu Tai Pari is a project led by mana whenua and central and local government to develop a new marine spatial plan designed to safeguard the future of the Hauraki Gulf.
-It will be released in December 2016.

 It is a collaborative non-statutory plan process covering the 1.2 million ha of ocean, but also the land draining into the Hauraki Gulf.
 This includes dairy farms in the Hauraki, Thames-Coromandel, Matamata-Piako and South Waikato districts.

-Stakeholder Working Group makes recommendations
+Stakeholder Working Group recommendations

 Click on the info-graphic (right) for 17 monitored stations from 2004-2013 across the Piako, Waihou, Ohinemuri, Hikutaia and Kauaeranga Rivers.